gniquil/fswatcher/README.md

 and executes the block IF both the given path pattern, and file event flags match.

 The path pattern is the same glob used in `Path.wildcard`.
-The file event flags can be atoms or a list of atoms.
+The file event flags can be an atom or a list of atoms.
 List implies `OR`.

 Now update the files that match those glob pattern and observe what iex does.